 The contact information for USC Chan Division of Occupational Science and Occupational Therapy faculty can be found in our Faculty Directory.
 Contact information for Chan Division staff members can be found in our Staff Directory.
 Contact information for other USC faculty and staff can be found using the main USC Directory.

 There is student housing available for occupational therapy graduate students at the OT House, located a short 5-minute bike ride or 15-minute walk from the University Park Campus.
 There is also a tram stop from which you can take a tram to the Health Sciences Campus, about a 20-30 minute tram ride free for USC students and employees.
 The tram also stops at Union Station, providing a convenient way to travel throughout Los Angeles and the surrounding areas.
-On the Health Sciences Campus, there are graduate student apartments at Seaver Residence Hall and Currie Hall.
+On the Health Sciences Campus, there are graduate student apartments at Currie Hall.

 The university provides tram service for students between Union Station, the USC University Park Campus, and the USC Health Sciences Campus, as well as shuttle service to both campuses from the USC Occupational Therapy House.
 However, a private car is essential for convenient travel throughout Los Angeles.
 Students also arrange car-pools for commutes and/or special activities and Los Angeles does offer limited bus and subway services at a reduced rate for students.
 View the USC Tram Schedule.